julien-tierny/vestec-wp3/README.md

 * TTK, the topological data analysis library
   + ZFP is a numerical compression library, and one non-packaged dependency of TTK
 * ipicmini, KTH's version of the iPic3D space weather simulator
+* OSPRay, a portable ray tracing engine used by Paraview

 Those dependencies have been put as *git submodules* of the current repository.
 To fetch them, please run